StegSchreck/RatS/.github/CONTRIBUTING.md

 * Reference issues and pull requests liberally after the first line

 ### Coding Conventions
 The project follows [PEP 8](https://www.python.org/dev/peps/pep-0008/) conventions and contains a linting configuration at `.pylintrc`.
-In order to check if your proposed changes are compliant with that configuration, you can run `pylint --rcfile=.pylintrc RatS`.
-You can install pylint via `pip install pylint`.
+In order to check if your proposed changes are compliant with that configuration, you can run `poetry run pylint --rcfile=.pylintrc RatS`.

 Please make sure that you adapt the existing tests if necessary or write new ones.
-The unit tests can be executed locally by running `python setup.py test` or via your IDE.
+The unit tests can be executed locally by running `poetry run pytest .` or via your IDE.